jbfoushee/CLP-LGEBills/readme.md

 Report 6: Avg distribution of my bill between gas and electric, by month

+See main.py for areas labeled "Category 3" in comments.

 ### Category 4: Best Practices

 The program should utilize a virtual environment and document library dependencies in a requirements.txt file.